How to Get More Therapy Clients with healthcare Email Marketing

 The next step to building your email list is setting up an account with email marketing services.
 Here are a few email marketing services you can use:

-• MailerLite.
-It's another email marketing platform suitable for small business owners.
+Constant Contact.
+This is the only HIPAA compliant Email Marketing Platform I have found.
 Like Mail Chimp, it offers a free account, and like ConvertKit it allows you to automate your emails and sell digital products.
-But it also has a website building feature in case you want to create a quick website to start building your list right away.
+But it also has robust AI features and list-building tools.

 Automating Your Emails